-- Arlington's housing prices are no longer affordable to families with modest incomes.
+- According to Arlington's Fair Housing Action Plan, from 2010-2019, disability status was the most commonly reported basis for discrimination complaints (11 out of 24 complaints). - Housing prices are out of sync with wage levels paid by local employers (including the Town). - Arlington's housing prices are no longer affordable to families with modest incomes.
 As the town becomes more affluent, housing choice declines. - Arlington has not used tools like Chapter 40R to create affordable housing and has opposed Chapter 40B development that could increase supply and choice.

-- 4. Provide equitable access to affordable homeownership and rental homes suitable for a variety of household types, including senior households and families with children. - 5.
-Integrate affordable homes in all neighborhoods through reuse of existing structures and redevelopment of underutilized properties, particularly within walking distance of schools, public parks, services, amenities, and transit. - 6.
-Review and update Arlington's zoning and other housing policies to encourage development that increases affordable housing and fair housing choice. - 7.
-Improve development opportunities along major corridors to include a greater mix of housing options. - 8.
-Make equitable access to shared green spaces and a healthy living environment a priority for siting affordable homes.
+- Provide equitable access to affordable homeownership and rental homes suitable for a variety of household types, including senior households and families with children. - Integrate affordable homes in all neighborhoods through reuse of existing structures and redevelopment of underutilized properties, particularly within walking distance of schools, public parks, services, amenities, and transit. - Review and update Arlington's zoning and other housing policies to encourage development that increases affordable housing and fair housing choice. - Improve development opportunities along major corridors to include a greater mix of housing options. - Make equitable access to shared green spaces and a healthy living environment a priority for siting affordable homes.